 Type of Network: Private

-For the most part, approved access is required to view any information on this network in order to keep a company’s sensitive information away from prying eyes.
+For the most part, approved access is required to view any confidential information on this network in order to keep a company’s sensitive information away from prying eyes.

 Administrators assign employees a password and login details in varying tiers of permissions.
 Once access is granted, employees can then communicate and collaborate with colleagues, managers, and executives.